-Help Tips
+Inside Help Tips

-The "HELP" file is an integrated, context-sensitive copy of the complete WinAlign 6.0 Operation Manual, accessible through the aligner.
-The "HELP" softkey label is available on all screens, usually located in the key of the lowest menu level.
+"HELP" is an on-line, context-sensitive copy of the complete WinAlign® 8.x Operation Manual, accessible through the aligner.
+The "HELP" softkey label is available on all screens, usually located in the K4 key of the lowest menu level.
 If the "HELP" softkey is not present, press until it appears.

-When kind of help would you like?"
+When kind of help when kind of popular screen appears with the question "What kind of help when kind o would you like?"
 The choices are: